overzero-git/DriveDroid-fix-Magisk-module/README.md

 Important Reminder: I have heard rumors that some individuals are trying to make money by distributing this module.
 It made me very upset.
-Please note that this software distributing under GPL V3 (except provided .APK) and any commercial activity with this is not allowed!
+Please note that this software distributing under GPL V3 (except provided .APK) and you cannot sell this module!
 If you paid money for it, then you were deceived, the module is completely free!

 Magisk module fixing DriveDroid on new android devices.
 Based on this script https://gist.github.com/mmtrt/5dfbd2559ea988dfbe56277347ac6c96